MarcoMuellner/domaindrivenjs/doc-concept.md

-# Domainify Documentation Concept
+# DomainDrivenJS Documentation Concept

 ## Overview

-This document outlines the comprehensive plan for building the Domainify documentation using VuePress.
-The documentation will not only explain how to use the Domainify library but also serve as a valuable resource for learning Domain-Driven Design (DDD) concepts.
+This document outlines the comprehensive plan for building the DomainDrivenJS documentation using VuePress.
+The documentation will not only explain how to use the DomainDrivenJS library but also serve as a valuable resource for learning Domain-Driven Design (DDD) concepts.

 ## Documentation Goals

-- Provide clear, beginner-friendly introduction to Domainify
+- Provide clear, beginner-friendly introduction to DomainDrivenJS
 - Teach foundational DDD concepts with concrete examples
 - Serve as a comprehensive reference for the API
 - Present information in a friendly, approachable manner (similar to Fastify docs)